IBM-Cloud/DevOps-Services-Docs/tutorials/devopsoverview/index.md

 app was deployed again.
 Then, click the URL link that is next to "Deploy to."
 Your update is shown.

 <a name='grow'></a>
-## Part 2: Grow your project
+##Grow your project

 Grow the app into a robust project that has members, sprints, and a backlog.
+This section of the tutorial corresponds to Part 2 of the related video.

-### Invite a team member
+###Invite a team member
 1. In the upper-left corner, click the project name to open the project's Overview page.
 2. Click **MEMBERS** and then click **INVITE MEMBERS**.
 3. Enter the email address of the team member to invite and then click **INVITE**.

 <a name='backlog'></a>
-### Create a task backlog
+###Create a task backlog
 1. In the upper-right corner,  click **TRACK & PLAN**.

 2. If you need to turn on Track and Plan for this project, click the **Settings** icon in the upper-right corner.